AI-InSu-Pero/ML-PerovskitePV-InSituLuminescene/README.md

 ├── 02_clustering_human_readable_features.ipynb     - Script to reproduce results shown in Fig 3
 ├── 03_clustering_transients.ipynb                  - Script to reproduce results shown in Fig 4 & 5
 ├── 04_kNN_predictions.ipynb                        - Script to reproduce results shown in Fig 6
-└── extracted_features
+├── extracted_features
-    ├── test_extracted_features_and_labels.h5	    - extracted features used for testing
+|   ├── test_extracted_features_and_labels.h5	    - extracted features used for testing
-    └── training_extracted_features_and_labels.h5   - extracted features used for training
+|   └── training_extracted_features_and_labels.h5   - extracted features used for training
+└── images
+    └── concept.png                                 - project's concept overview
 ```

 The folder "extracted_features" contains the extracted features used in the paper, namely the PL transients and as well as the extracted single in situ feature 1 to 3 and the ex situ feature.
 The data is saved in the *.h5py format and both test and training file contain a pandas table, where each row contains a solar cell sample.